rchain/rchain/node/README.md

 ### 2.2 REPL
 When running the program with `--repl`, it will fire up a thin REPL client.
 This client will connect to running node instance via gRPC to provide simple REPL functionality.
 You can control to which node you will connect by providing `--grpc-host` and `--grpc-port`.
-In REPL mode users have the ability to execute Rho-lang commands in REPL environment, which will be evaluated by the Rho-lang interpreter
+In REPL mode users have the ability to execute Rholang commands in REPL environment, which will be evaluated by the Rholang interpreter

 #### 2.2.1 Running via Docker